keikai/doc/axyra/tutorial/tutorial.md

 - **Java 17** or later.
 - One of the supported platforms: macOS (x86-64, aarch64), Linux (x86-64,
   aarch64), Windows (x86-64).
-The published SDK bundles a native library for each supported platform.
+The published JAR bundles a native library for each supported platform.
 - No license key is required to start.
-The SDK initially runs in Evaluation Mode; distributed production builds mark saved workbook output.
+Axyra Sheets runs in Evaluation Mode by default; distributed production builds mark saved workbook output.
 See [Licensing and Evaluation]({{ site.axyra_devref }}/License).

 # Where to go next

-Once the tutorial makes sense, the
+Once the tutorial makes sense, continue with the [Developer Reference]({{ site.axyra_devref }}) for detailed coverage of each area.
-[Developer Reference]({{ site.axyra_devref }}) covers each area in depth, and the [Javadoc]({{ site.axyra_javadoc }}) documents every public class.